Gorgoroth name dispute: Departure from Infernus (October–November 2007)

 In October 2007, Infernus announced on the band's official Myspace page that "a decision to split up the band" had been made with him on one side, and Gaahl and King on the other.
 The statement explained that the members were unable to continue working together any longer and further noted that both sides intended to continue under the band's name.
 A statement from Gaahl and King was also issued on the same day.
 Gaahl issued another statement two days later claiming that the band had not split up but "continued on in a different form."
 The statement further claimed that Infernus had not been a creative force throughout the course of eight years and had "shown no interest in the art [of] defining Gorgoroth during that same period of time."
 Infernus responded on the following day with a statement noting that he claimed the legal right to band's name as "the founder and only original member of the band."

-Gaahl and King announced that Hellhammer (Jan Axel Blomberg) of Mayhem and Dimmu Borgir would join them on drums from the beginning of 2008, however this never took place.
-Teloch of Nidingir (who had also previously been a live session member for Gorgoroth) and Nicholas Barker (formerly of Cradle of Filth and Dimmu Borgir) were also revealed as members of their touring line-up.
+Gaahl and King announced that Hellhammer of Mayhem and Dimmu Borgir would join them on drums from the beginning of 2008, however this did not materialize for unknown reasons.
+Teloch of Nidingir (who had also previously been a live session member for Gorgoroth) and Nick Barker (formerly of Cradle of Filth and Dimmu Borgir) were also revealed as members of their touring line-up.

 Another statement (intended to be the 'last in a line of short open letters to the media') from Infernus arrived a week later claiming that Gaahl had "been considering quitting the band numerous times" while King had left the band the previous year "due to difficulties combining playing in a clear-cut Satanic metal band as Gorgoroth with the fact that he is full-time employed as a primary school teacher."
 Infernus further noted that as the band's founding member, he would "not agree on giving away the name [he] rightfully own to [their] third vocalist and sixth or seventh (!) bass player for whatever reasons they might have."
 Furthermore, he said that he was in the process of finishing and preparing the material he reportedly started in October 2006 and was first reported writing when he was released on parole in March 2007, declaring the title to be Quantos Possunt ad Satanitatem Trahunt.

 King's trademark application was revealed by Infernus to the public, and that this was done without the latter's knowledge.
 Infernus' attorney Egil Horstad of Vogt & Wiig warned Gaahl and King that this application was in abrogration of select sections of the Patentstyret Trademark Act.
 On their November European tour, which Gorgoroth had been scheduled to embark on several months before the split, Gaahl and King frequently used the name "The Force Gorgoroth", and there also existed a King ov Hell/Gaahl trademark application for this band name.